Rebiss/ECMAScript-TC39/RAND/README.md

 A more serious issue with the use of a power-of-two modulus is that the low bits have a shorter period than the high bits.
 The lowest-order bit of X never changes (X is always odd), and the next two bits alternate between two states.
 (If a ≡ 5 (mod 8), then bit 1 never changes and bit 2 alternates.
 If a ≡ 3 (mod 8), then bit 2 never changes and bit 1 alternates.)
 Bit 3 repeats with a period of 4, bit 4 has a period of 8, and so on.
 Only the most significant bit of X achieves the full period.

-**c ≠ 0**, c ≠ 0, correctly chosen parameters allow a period equal to m, for all seed values.
+**c ≠ 0** when c ≠ 0, correctly chosen parameters allow a period equal to m, for all seed values.
 This will occur if and only if

 ```
   1. m and c are relatively prime,